yssource/crp/src/idioms/exceptions.md

 1. `Result` and `Option` force explicit handling of the error case in order to access the contained value.
 This also differs from `std::expected` in C++23.
-2. When propagating errors with `Result`, the types of the errors much match.
+2. When propagating errors with `Result`, the types of the errors must match.
    There are libraries for making this easier to handle.

 ## `Result` vs `Option`